veeenu/hudhook/hudbook/src/README.md

 In this book, you will be guided through creating a hookable library and injecting it into a [sample DirectX 12 application](samples).

+Refer to the [crate's documentation](https://veeenu.github.io/hudhook/docs) for the API.

 [detouring]: https://en.wikipedia.org/wiki/Microsoft_Detours
 [samples]: https://github.com/microsoft/DirectX-Graphics-Samples